-Some black eyes can even be a side effect to various surgeries.
+Some black eyes can even be a side effect of various surgeries.
+For example, rhinoplasties, face lifts, and jaw surgery.
+Any physical trauma to a part of the face can cause bruising around the eyes.
 It’s easy to brush off a black eye as a side effect, but there are more serious questions to ask concerning this injury.
 Black eyes look and feel like bruises, but can they cause more serious damage to the eyes than we’re aware of?

 Despite its name, a black eye is actually not technically an eye injury.
 It’s more of a skin injury.
 Like we mentioned, a black eye can be caused by almost any physical trauma to the face.